Rajpratik71/linux-manPages/printer-profile.md

        printer-profile [options] manuf model [rgb|cmyk] [patches] [ink-limit]

 DESCRIPTION
-       printer-profile prints a test chart, uses the ColorMunki instrument to scan it in, then computes an ICM profile using the Argyll  Color  Man‐ agement System.
+       printer-profile prints a test chart, uses the ColorMunki instrument to scan it in, then computes an ICM profile using the Argyll Color Management System.

        Manuf is "sam".
-Model  is  "clp-300",  "clp-315",  "clp-325"  or
+Model is "clp-300", "clp-315", "clp-325" or "clp-365".
-       "clp-365".
        Manuf is "hp".
 Model is "2600" or "cp1215".
        Manuf is "km".
 Model is "2300" or "2530".
        Manuf is "dell".
 Model is "1355".